This Saturday (2nd Sept) will be a rare chance to go onto the site of one of London’s larger railway depots, to mark its eleventy-first birthday.

 Talking of buying things, there will be a “token system” in operation for any additional rides you might want.
 Tokens cost £1 each and will be sold in multiples of 5, so that’s five rides on the shuttle train, or the miniature railway, or the ghost train.

-At the current count, there are 42 different sorts of railway locomotive, 25 events, 45 trade stalls, 9 funfair rides, and one entertainer, that the website helpfully notes is a singer.
+At the current count, there are 42 different sorts of railway locomotives, 25 events, 45 trade stalls, 9 funfair rides, and one entertainer, that the website helpfully notes is a singer.

 All profits will go to the depot’s chosen charity Place2Be, providing mental health support for children.